A New Lemoine-Type Circle Construction: The Family of Tucker Circles

 \section{The Family of Tucker Circles}

 A precise understanding of the definition of the Family of Tucker Circles\cite{tucker}\cite{wolf} is essential for the analysis of known Lemoine circles.
-Throughout this paper, the point $L$ will denote the Lemoine point of triangle $ABC$, and $O$ will denote the circumcenter of triangle $ABC$.
+Throughout this paper, $L$ denotes the Lemoine point of triangle $ABC$, defined as the common point of its three symmedians, and $O$ denotes the circumcenter of triangle $ABC$.
+Moreover, we say that a line $k$ is antiparallel to a line $l$ with respect to an angle $\angle XYZ$ if the reflection of $k$ across the angle bisector of $\angle XYZ$ is parallel to $l$.
+In Definition~\ref{tuck}, antiparallels are taken with respect to the angle of triangle $ABC$ opposite the side under consideration.
 The definition of Tucker circles is as follows.

 \begin{definition}[Tucker circle] Let $ \triangle ABC $ be a triangle.
 Let the point $B_a$ lie on the line $AB$, distinct from the points $B$ and $A$.
 Let: \begin{itemize} \item the line antiparallel to $BC$ through point $B_a$ intersect $AC$ at point $C_a$; \item the line parallel to $AB$ through point $C_a$ intersect $BC$ at point $C_b$; \item the line antiparallel to $AC$ through point $C_b$ intersect $BA$ at point $A_b$; \item the line parallel to $BC$ through point $A_b$ intersect $CA$ at point $A_c$; \item the line antiparallel to $AB$ through point $A_c$ intersect $BC$ at point $B_c$. \end{itemize} Then the line parallel to $AC$ through point $B_c$ intersects $AB$ at point $B_a$.
 Thus, the sides of the hexagon $B_aC_aA_cB_cC_bA_b$ are alternately parallel and antiparallel to the sides of triangle $ABC$.
 Such a hexagon is called a Tucker hexagon. \end{definition}